cmu-21393-f25-group-D/options-hedge/docs/source/motivation.md

 - Minimize total cost while ensuring adequate protection

 Our optimization model finds the **cheapest** combination of put options that guarantees protection against a specified range of market scenarios.

+### Our Research Questions

+This project addresses two key questions using operations research:

+1. **"What is the optimal protection level?"** - Determining the right balance between downside protection and cost.
+What maximum loss percentage makes sense for retirees given their financial situation, risk tolerance, and time horizon?

+2. **"What is the cheapest way to achieve that protection?"** - Finding the most cost-effective combination of put options to guarantee a portfolio won't lose more than a specified percentage over a given period.

+**The optimization model:**

+- **Minimizes**: Total cost of purchasing options
+- **While ensuring**: Portfolio is protected against a range of potential market scenarios
+- **Allows**: Full participation in market upside
+- **Determines**: The optimal protection level that balances safety and affordability

+By solving both questions, we create a comprehensive framework that doesn't just optimize option selection, but also helps retirees make informed decisions about their protection strategy.

 ## Real-World Impact